 In Q4, 2017, Instagram had 8% of the paid social ad spend.
 The platform also boasted of a 99% year-over-year increase in impressions.

 You can also get the most from Instagram advertising by integrating your campaign with Facebook and Shopify.
 This increases your chance of getting spotted as you can make any Instagram post “shoppable.”
-However, this feature is currently being tested and is limited to only a handful of brands.

 The steps include: